All of this article is important for everyone everywhere.

 Jones, B. (2019, March 7).
 Autistic child handcuffed to chair in Louisiana.
 BR Proud.
 Retrieved from:

-*News Release by Greshun De Bouse™: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Greshun De Bouse™).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.